 config.ncconf file is explained below:

-Config-id: Is used to determine whether the configuration is modified or not.
+config-version: Is used to determine whether the configuration is modified or

-Last-modifed: Contains information related to last modification in cache configuration.
+last-modified: Contains information related to last modification in cache

-NCache maintains a log file to write traces for information and debugging purpose.
-NCache is providing different type of traces as shown in the above XML tag.
-Using these tags user can enable\disable the various traces.
+NCache maintains a log file to write traces for information and debugging purposes.
+Using these tags user can enable or disable the various traces.
 By default, only “Error” trace is enabled, rest of the traces are disabled.
 Error trace does not affect the cache performance but for other traces we recommend not to enable them in a production environment as they affect the performance of NCache.
-Here log files for each cache will be created at "[InstallDir]/log-files" location which contains information related to the enabled traces.

-Enabled: If this attribute is set to "True" NCache will updated the published PerfMon counters.
-If set to "False" then NCache will not update any of the published PerfMon counter.
+If this attribute is set to "True" NCache will update the published PerfMon counters.
+If set to "False", NCache will not update any of the published PerfMon counter.

 In case of Partition of Replica, you will find this tag in cache configuration.
 Replication strategy defines how data is replicated to backup node.

-This XML tag specifies whether the items greater then specified threshold should be compressed/decompressed at client side.
+This XML tag specifies whether the items greater than specified threshold should be compressed/decompressed at client side.

-Enabled: To enable compression set this attribute to "True" otherwise set it to "False"
+enable-compression: To enable compression set this attribute to "True" otherwise set it

 As per above mentioned compression tag example only item greater than 100kb of size will be compressed/decompressed at client side.